Updated: May 24th, 2018

 In the criminal justice system, thievery-based offenses are considered especially heinous (if you ask me).
 In Rome, Italy, the irritated detectives who pretend to investigate these vicious felonies are members of a second-rate squad known as the Annoying Victims Unit (⇠ what I bet the Polizia call themselves at office parties).
 These are their stories.

-These tales usually include a list of outlandish scams (Throwing a baby at you?
+These tales of getting robbed abroad usually include a list of outlandish scams (Throwing a baby at you?
 What on earth?) and the infinite ways you’ll be pick-pocketed, ripped off, and stolen from in Europe’s largest cities.
 This is why I swore I would never let it happen to me.
 I swore I would never allow myself to be a victim of such petty pettiness.
 I do not need a money belt, goddammit!
 Stop pressuring me!
 And then I left myself exposed to the rats for ten freaking minutes and proved everyone right.

 GETTING ROBBED ABROAD